sporto/elm-tutorial/040_effects/startapp_with_effects.md

   app.tasks
 ```

 Finally we need to create a `port`. `runner` is the name of the port.
-This port is necessary so any task send via effects are actually run.
+This port is necessary so any task sent via effects are actually run.
 If this port is omitted then any effects that we return in __update__ won't be run.

 ## Conclusion